-Property Exemptions – A minimum of 10 acres is usually best to maintain an ag exemption, especially with livestock.
-Each county has it’s own requirements but most require at least a minimum of 10 acres.
-If you go the beekeeping route 5 acres is usually the minimum.
-Once you’ve identified the county you want to buy in, it’s well worth a phone call to the county appraisers office to find out what you need to do regarding your ag or wildlife exemption.
+Property Exemptions – In most counties generally a minimum of 10 acres is required to maintain an ag exemption, especially if you plan to have livestock.
+Each county will have it’s own ag exemption requirements.
+If you go the beekeeping route, 5 acres is usually the minimum.
+Once you’ve identified the county you want to buy in, it’s well worth a phone call to the county appraisers office to find out what you need to do regarding an ag or wildlife exemption.
 Ask the county appraisal office about property size requirements and how your exemptions are to be maintained.
 If you intend to maintain your exemption by letting someone else run cattle on your property, it would be best to get your grass lease in writing.
 I know some counties will want a copy of the lease.
 If you’re interested in a wildlife exemption, you’ll need to be ag exemption first.
 Contact the Texas Parks and Wildlife for more information on a wildlife exemption.

 Utilities – It’s important to understanding where your power is coming from and who the provider is.
 If you need an easement from a neighbor to run power to a property that you are buying, make sure you can get the easement before signing on the dotted line to purchase the property.
 Some rural properties are lucky enough to have public water, but if not, get an idea of how deep the wells are in the area and the gpm that is to be expected.
 You can usually count on using satellite for your TV and internet.
 Sometimes local rural providers such as S.O.S. or Western Broadband have other internet options.
 Now days most folks don’t require a land line for their phone but if you need one keep that in mind as well.
 And always check on your septic costs for your particular county.